Julia Ormond: Career

 On stage, she appeared in David Hare's My Zinc Bed, for which she received a 2001 Olivier Award nomination for Best Actress.
 On television, Ormond appeared as a guest star during the 2008–09 season of the CBS series CSI: NY.
 In 2010, she won an Emmy Award for her supporting role in the television film Temple Grandin.
 In 2011, Ormond guest starred in the tenth and final season of the series Law & Order: Criminal Intent.

 In 2012, she played the part of Marie Calvet, mother to Megan Draper, in the series Mad Men, for which she was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
 From 6 October 2013 to 5 October 2014, Ormond starred in the television series Witches of East End as Joanna Beauchamp, one of the lead characters.
-Since 2020, she has portrayed the primary antagonist, Elizabeth Kublek, in the AMC television series The Walking Dead: World Beyond.
+In 2020 and 2021, she portrayed the primary antagonist, Elizabeth Kublek, in the AMC television series The Walking Dead: World Beyond.

 Personal life

 In 1988, Ormond married Rory Edwards, an actor she had met while performing in a production of Wuthering Heights.
 The marriage ended in 1994.
 She married political activist Jon Rubin in 1999, and their child, Sophie, was born in the autumn of 2004.
 The couple divorced in 2008 and Ormond lives in Malibu, California.

 Ormond has been fighting human trafficking since the mid-1990s, and in 2006 she entered into a partnership with the United Nations Office on Drugs and Crime to help increase awareness efforts.
 She is also an advocate for Transatlantic Partners Against AIDS, which attempts to raise awareness about AIDS in Russia and Ukraine, and is founding co-chairman of FilmAid International.

 On 2 December 2005, Ormond was appointed a United Nations Goodwill Ambassador.
 Her focus has been on anti-human-trafficking initiatives, raising awareness about this modern form of slavery and promoting efforts to combat it.
 In her capacity as ambassador, Ormond has appeared as counsel to the United States House of Representatives, Committee on International Relations, Subcommittee on Africa, Global Human Rights and International Operations, and has travelled the world as an ambassador.

 In 2007, Ormond established the Alliance to Stop Slavery and End Trafficking (ASSET).

 On 4 October 2023, Ormond filed a lawsuit against Harvey Weinstein, alleging that he sexually assaulted her in 1995.
 The suit also seeks damages from The Walt Disney Company, Miramax, and Creative Artists Agency, claiming that these companies failed to protect her from his abuse.
+Ormand filed her suit under the Adult Survivors Act.